GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 IMHO, the interests he is truly serving are his own, and those of his Orange boss.

-Nothing partisan about the memo (Score:2, Insightful)
+Nothing partisan about the memo (Score:3, Insightful)

 I can see why the FBI and Democrat's did not want the memo released.
 But some of this just confirms what some already were saying.
 Yes, its very much embarrassing to see what lengths were taken to try and affect the election.
 But more important is how any evidence Muller has obtained in his investigation that was directly or indirectly obtained through this FISA warrant is now defunct.
 The warrant was obtained with improper and false information already proven.
-Talk about collusion, now this stuff is collus
+Talk about collusion, now this stuff is collusion in the biggest way.

 Everything that Muller has that came from these FISA warrants is now "fruit of the forbidden tree".
 That is everything that descends, any secondary, tertiary information that came from a source identified.
 Their problem is that there would be no collusion investigation without the Steele dossier.
 They cannot argue that they would have discovered the information anyway because there would have been no investigation.